ngbplatform/NGB/docs/platform/operational-registers-deep-dive.md

 - accounting entries;
 - operational register movements;
-- reference register writes;
+- reference register writes.

-- UI effect state.
+Since platform 2.0, document action availability is returned by the separate editor-state endpoint, not by `DocumentEffectsDto`.

 That is a very important design signal: operational movements are treated as a first-class explainability surface, not as hidden implementation detail.